mountaineerbr/shellChatGPT/README.md

 fallback to termux wrapper playback (`play-audio` is optional).

 To set the clipboard, it is required `termux-clipboard-set` from the `termux-api` package.

+In order to dump YouTube captions, `yt-dlp` is required.

 ### TTS Chat - Removal of Markdown